membrane-io/docs/src/content/docs/features/email.md

 All Membrane programs are capable of sending and receiving emails.
 Receiving an email works similarly to how [HTTP endpoints](/features/endpoints/) are handled.
 All you need to do is export an `email` function from the root of your program and use the program's unique email address.

-To get a program's email address, right click the program name from the Membrane Explorer home and select "Copy Email Address" from the context menu.
+To get a program's email address, right click the program name from the Membrane Navigator home and select "Copy Email Address" from the context menu.

 <!-- TODO: create reference section for `sms` and link to that instead -->